rdwrome/261sp25/01Git&Shell/README.md

 - When that has gone through go to Repository > Open in Visual Studio Code (VSC)
 - The README.md file of the repository you created for this class will open in VSC

-## CODE ALONG TO MAKE AN SUBFOLDER FOR SCRATCH
+## CODE ALONG TO MAKE AN SUBFOLDER FOR HAIKU

 ## [Markdown 101](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)